Social Security Agreement between Australia and India - Frequently Asked Questions

 Generally to qualify for Australian Age Pension a claimant must have lived in Australia for at least 10 years.
 People who have lived in Australia for less than 10 years and who have at least 12 months AWLR accrued before Indian pension age (currently 58 years) can include their Indian insurance periods to help meet this requirement.
 During this time (until a person has ten years residence in Australia) they will be paid the normal income and asset tested pension rate less the amount of any Indian pension they receive.
 Only insurance periods in India accrued after 1 January 2016 can be counted.

-If you get an Australian pension and you reside permanently in India, the Department of Human Services will pay it into your nominated Indian bank account every 4 weeks.
+If you get an Australian pension and you reside permanently in India, Services Australia will pay it into your nominated Indian bank account every 4 weeks.